Peer support specialist: Training and certification

-When peer support specialists work in publicly funded services, they are required to meet government and state certification requirements.
+When peer support specialists work in publicly funded services, they are required to meet specific government and state certification requirements.
 Since the adaptation of the Recovery Management Model by state and federal agencies, peer support specialist courses have been offered by numerous state, nonprofit and for-profit entities such as Connecticut Community for Addiction Recovery, PRO-ACT (Pennsylvania Recovery Organization-Achieving Community Together), The McShin Foundation, Tennessee Certified Peer Recovery Specialist Training and Program, Appalachian Consulting Group, and the State of New York's Office of Addiction Services.
 PARfessionals has developed the first internationally approved online training program for peer support specialists in the fields of mental health and addiction recovery.
 In addition, numerous for-profit firms offer peer support specialist training.
-Training includes courses on the ethics of a recovery coach, recovery coaching core competencies, clinical theories as stages of change, motivational interviewing, and co-occurring disorders.
+Training includes courses on the ethics of a recovery coach, recovery coaching core competencies, clinical theories as stages of change, motivational interviewing, and management of co-occurring disorders.